 17.30-18.30_panel discussion 4: “Arts, Innovation & Digital Media”

-The main objective of this panel will be to identify and discuss how new technologies and scientific concerns (environment, climate etc.) can impact current and future artistic practice, but also to describe how specific artistic ambitions and goals have shaped innovation in the technology domains.
-The focus of the panel discussion will be less on specific tools and technologies, but rather on how the processes of artistic creation, scientific research and technological development interact thereby supporting innovation on both sides.
+The main objective of this panel was to identify and discuss how new technologies and scientific concerns (environment, climate etc.) can impact current and future artistic practice, but also to describe how specific artistic ambitions and goals have shaped innovation in the technology domains.
+The focus of the panel discussion was less on specific tools and technologies, but rather on how the processes of artistic creation, scientific research and technological development interact thereby supporting innovation on both sides.

 Moderated by Andrew Gerszo, European Projects Manager, IRCAM (FR)